“Gar firdaus, ruhe zamin ast, hamin asto, hamin asto, hamin asto” (If there is a heaven on earth, it’s here, it’s here, it’s here)

 Dos and Don’ts

 - I will recommend this trek only to seasoned trekkers.
 Others should not try this trek without proper preparation as it requires more than your effort.
+Trekking is not always easy like Triund, so you should be prepared mentally and physically

 - Carry essentials such as tents, sleeping bags, water bottles, toiletries, torch light, warm clothing, etc.